Skip to content

 • Liver function: may include albumin, alkaline phosphatase, alanine transaminase, aspartate aminotransferase, bilirubin, gamma-glutamyl transferase, lactate dehydrogenase, prothrombin time, and total protein

 In the world of integrative medicine, most practitioners have identified tests that go above and beyond the conventional norm.
-Based on an interview with integrative medicine pioneer Ronald Hoffman, MD, founder of the Hoffman Center in New York, he often recommends one or more of the following tests to provide even more information to create the most effective treatment plan:
+Based on an interview with integrative medicine pioneer Dr. Ronald Hoffman, MD, founder of the Hoffman Center in New York, he often recommends one or more of the following tests to provide even more information to create the most effective treatment plan:

 • Ferritin: a sensitive marker of iron status